-January 2026 Menu
+March 2026 Menu

 All Lunches and Dinners are served with homemade desserts at Fleur de' Lis.

-January 2026 Breakfast Sample:
+March 2026 Breakfast Sample:

-*Water, Coffee, Milk, Tea, Assorted Juices.
+*Water, Coffee, Milk, Teas, Hot Chocolate, Assorted Juices.

-January 2026 Lunch Sample:
+March 2026 Lunch Sample:

-*Water, coffee, tea, milk, assorted sodas.
+*Water, coffee, teas, milk, assorted sodas.

-January 2026 Dinner Sample:
+March 2026 Dinner Sample:

-*Water, coffee, milk, tea, assorted soda.
+*Water, coffee, milk, teas, assorted soda.

 Dressing choices: Ranch, Blue Cheese, Thousand Island, Italian, Honey Mustard, French, Catalina, and Raspberry poppy seed.